okta/okta-react-native/README.md

 ### `signOut`

-Clears the browser session and clears the app session (stored tokens) in memory.
+Clears the browser session and the app session (stored tokens) in memory.
 Fires an event once a user successfully logs out.
 For sample usage, refer to `signIn`.

 **Note**: This method apply for [browser-sign-in](#browser-sign-in) scenario only.
 Use a combination of `revokeToken` (optional) and `clearTokens` methods to sign out when use [custom-sign-in](#custom-sign-in).